Thrivikramareddy/Fence-and-sheepcount-/README.md

 # Fence-and-sheepcount-
-## NOTE: Here i have imagined two gates, one for entry other for exit
+## NOTE: Here i have imagined two gates, one for entry and the other for exit
 ### Here the Servos are acting like gates

 ## Working Principles